 The average ratings are between four and five stars, making it rate well against models twice the price.

-Lindsey is Associate Editor of Realhomes.com where she makes sure readers can find all the information they need before making a purchase for their home or garden.
-She is in a never-ending battle with the weeds in her long narrow garden, but loves creating a space for wildlife and is aiming to give her garden a look that she describes as 'cottage garden for the 21st century'.
+Lindsey is Editor in Chief for Homes Ecommerce, working on Gardeningetc, Livingetc (opens in new tab), Real Homes (opens in new tab), Ideal Home (opens in new tab) and Homes & Gardens (opens in new tab).
+She loves helping readers (and friends) find all the information they need to make purchases for their property.
+When she isn't offering product recommendations, she is busy renovating her Victorian cottage and window shopping for the perfect garden furniture.
+She is in a never-ending battle with the weeds, but loves creating a space for wildlife and is aiming to give her garden a look that she describes as 'cottage garden for the 21st century'.
+This year, she hopes to add some covered spaces to her garden and finally sort out the veg patches.